Chennai Mass Rapid Transit System: Operations

-The operational route length between Chennai Beach and Velachery is 19.34 km with a journey time of more than 45 minutes one way.
+The operational route length between Chennai Beach and St.Thomas Mount is 23.98 km with a journey time of more than 65 minutes one way.
 The system handles about 70 trains on weekdays and reduced capacity on Sundays.
 In 2012, Indian Railways made the schedule for the MRTS services available on Google Maps on Android smartphones.
 The trains can be tracked in real time and the users are provided with updates through an automated SMS system.

 Fares and ticketing

 The minimum fare for a second class is ₹5.
-A second class ticket from Beach to Velachery is priced at ₹10.
+A second class ticket from Beach to St. Thomas Mount is priced at ₹10.
 First class tickets cost about five times higher than the second class fare.
 In addition to one-time tickets, the Southern Railway issues monthly tickets and quarterly season tickets for frequent travelers.
 Short validity tickets are available for tourists.
 The tickets can be bought at the railway ticket counters or booked through a mobile application.